Why study aerospace engineering at Bristol?

 Aerospace engineers are truly high fliers.
 They are developing the next generation of aircraft, but also working on equipment for weather forecasts, mobile phones, television broadcast and space flight.
 Study in Bristol and watch your career take off.

 - It's focused: from the get go, every part of your course will give you the skills you'll need.
-Take a look at this sample 1st year timetable (PDF, 76kB)

 - It's diverse: you'll study aerodynamics, structures, materials, systems, design, control and then put technical theory into practice.